KishoreKalkur/kishorekalkur.github.io/README.md

 1. **"command not found: hugo"**

-   - Ensure Hugo Extended is installed: `hugo version`
+   - Ensure Hugo Extended v0.142.0 is installed: `hugo version`
-   - Should show: `hugo v0.142.0+extended`
+   - Should show exactly: `hugo v0.142.0+extended`
+   - If you see a different version, reinstall using the platform-specific instructions above

 2. **Module errors**